SAP/cloud-active-defense/README.md

 ![injected role cookie](./assets/cookie.png)

 Modify manually the value of the role cookie by double-clicking its value in the developer view.
 Set it to 'admin', then refresh the page.
 Notice that an alert was sent to the console with HIGH severity.
 Seems that Bob is a hacker or that someone who guessed his not-so-strong password is trying to escalate privileges!

-(the alert shows twice as it is triggered once by the `GET /` request and once by the `GET /favicon.ico` request)

 ![role decoy alert](./assets/alert2.png)